matyasfarkas/starter-hugo-academic/content/home/experience.md

     date_start: '2011-09-01'
     date_end: '2011-11-30'
     description: |2-
-       Trainee at the office of Dr. Alajos Mészáros (MEP): Reporting on Committee sessions, meetings, research on background material for the topics: Six pack of the EU, energy efficiency directive, legal regulation of property rights, speech-writing.
+       Trainee at the office of Dr. Alajos Mészáros (MEP):
+       *   Reporting on Committee sessions, meetings,
+       *   research on background material for the topics: Six pack of the EU, energy efficiency directive, legal regulation of property rights.
+       *   Speech-writing.

   - title: 	Tutor
     company: Corvinus University Budapest